ResponSySS/scripting-autodesk-revit-with-revitpythonshell/webserver_example/README.md

 curl http://localhost:8080/schedules/my_schedule_name > my_local_file_name.csv
 ```

 Let us build a RevitPythonShell script that allows you to do just that: Export any schedule in the BIM as a CSV file through a web service.
-We'll architect it so that you can add TSV (tab separated values) output or even a `.xls` (Excel) version if you like.
-And then you can go wild with other outputs.
 Depending on the URL requested, you could return a screenshot of the current view or ways to open / close documents:

 ```
 curl http://localhost:8080/screenshot
 curl http://localhost:8080/open/Desktop/Project1.rvt
 ```

 This is a variation on the [non-modal dialog issue](http://thebuildingcoder.typepad.com/blog/2010/04/asynchronous-api-calls-and-idling.html) ([see here too!](http://thebuildingcoder.typepad.com/blog/2013/12/replacing-an-idling-event-handler-by-an-external-event.html)).
 We want to run a web server in a separate thread, but have handling requests run in the main Revit thread so that we have access to the API.
-We will be using an ["external event"](http://help.autodesk.com/view/RVT/2016/ENU/?guid=GUID-0A0D656E-5C44-49E8-A891-6C29F88E35C0) to solve this.
+We will be using an [external event](http://help.autodesk.com/view/RVT/2016/ENU/?guid=GUID-0A0D656E-5C44-49E8-A891-6C29F88E35C0) to solve this.

-The web server itself uses the [`HttpListener`](https://msdn.microsoft.com/en-us/library/system.net.httplistener.aspx)class. which runs in a separate thread and just waits for new connections.
+The web server itself uses the [`HttpListener`](https://msdn.microsoft.com/en-us/library/system.net.httplistener.aspx)class, which runs in a separate thread and just waits for new connections.
 These are then handled by pushing them into a queue and notifying the `ExternalEvent` that a new event has happened.

-**FIXME: Uh.
-I wonder how to present this nicely in a graph...**

 This is where the script starts: